apache/incubator-annotator-website/src/docs/getting-started.md

 ## Usage example: a text quote highlighter

 A typical goal of web annotation is to let users highlight a phrase of text in a web page, and perhaps add a note to it.
-The example code below enables this use case.
+The example code below creates such a highlighter (without note-taking functionality).

-First, we define the way to describe the user’s selection as a TextQuoteSelector.
+First, we define the way to describe the user’s selection as a [TextQuoteSelector](https://www.w3.org/TR/2017/REC-annotation-model-20170223/#text-quote-selector).

 ``` js
 import { describeTextQuote } from '@apache-annotator/dom';